r-dube/pickingflowers/uk.md

 - May 2020: U.S. government extends 2019 executive order restricting transactions with Huawei by another year \[CNET2020-2\]
 - July 2020: U.K. government reverses decision on Huawei; disallows Huawei from mobile operators' 5G networks quoting the impact of U.S. restrictions on Huawei's stability as vendor \[Guardian2020-2\]
 - September 2020: The HCSEC Oversight Board repeats "limited assurance of security" guidance from 2019 \[HCSEC2020\]

+Three items jump out in the timeline above.

+First, both Huawei and the U.K. government spent a substantial amount of effort in setting up a structure (HCSEC) that allowed Huawei to participate in U.K. mobile networks.

+Second, the U.K. parted company from the U.S. in 2019, allowing Huawei to participate in the 5G build out, even though the HCSEC oversight board had indicated Huawei's software had numerous problems.

+Third, the U.K. banned Huawei only when it appeared that the U.S. ban on Huawei would make Huawei a less reliable supplier.

+## Huawei and Chinese reaction to ban
+Huawei correctly pointed out that the UK's actions seemed to use Huawei's reliability as an excuse to ban Huawei \[AH2020].
+Perhaps, the U.K.'s real reason was that the decision makers finally understood the long-term threat from retaining Huawei as a supplier.

+However, the Chinese government's reaction to the ban is instructive.
+The reaction reinforces Huawei's role as a state directed enterprise, rather than an independent private company: "China strongly opposes Britain’s decision ... the decision was driven by the politicization of commercial and technological issues and not by national security" \[Reuters2020-1\], \[Reuters2020-2\].

 ## References and notes
 \[Wiki1\]: https://en.wikipedia.org/wiki/List_of_mobile_network_operators_of_Europe#United_Kingdom